-So common is this behavior, especially among men, that many pop psychology and relationship guides advise couples to embrace stonewalling.
+So common is this behavior that many pop psychology and relationship guides advise couples to embrace stonewalling.

 But allowing your partner to withdraw from emotional discussions is a recipe for disaster and one of the signs you should get a divorce.

 Stonewalling conveys the message that the marriage is unimportant and the problems you’re facing are unsolvable.
 And because stonewalling shuts down discussion, it quickly renders your problems unsolvable, taking you one step closer to divorce court.